City of London Walks

 Explore the streets, alleyways and churches of the City and their links to literature.
 From the author of some of the most erotic love poetry in the English language, who became Dean of St Paul’s, to a Nobel prize winner who worked in one of the City’s banks.
 Shakespeare and his fellow actors await you in a churchyard and the Man with the Twisted lip lurks close to Charles Dickens.
 Great for Book Groups! |

-A City of London Watery Walk
+A City of London Riverside Walk

 Follow the River Thames as it flows alongside the City of London from Blackfriars to Tower Bridge.
 As well as providing some stunning iconic views, this riverside walk encompasses many aspects of the City's history through a wide range of landmarks including wharves, churches, livery halls and bridges.
 Watch out for the points where the "lost" rivers of the Fleet and Walbrook and find out how work on London's new Super Sewer is progressing.
 Don't forget to bring your camera! |